 The text of the privacy legislation is largely satisfactory.
-It is foreseeable that some enterprises that may wish to rely on personal information of clients or of the public may need some educational
+It is foreseeable that some enterprises that may wish to rely on personal information of clients or of the public may need some educational outreach from the government, likely one of the authorities named under the legislation, to ensure that they understand how to comply with the law with confidence.

-&lt;sup>235 Footnote 228, article 22.1, 22.2.
+243 Footnote 233, article 22.1, 22.2.

-&lt;sup>236 Footnote 228, article 22.4.
+244 Footnote 233, article 22.4.
 The "relevant authorities" appear to be the National Human Rights Commission - see article 24.1.4.
-However, the Commission's powers involve submitting "requirements and recommendations to to relevant authorities" - article 24.1.2. - and to "relevant organizations - article 24.1.3.
+However, the Commission's powers involve submitting "requirements and recommendations to relevant authorities" - article 24.1.2. - and to "relevant organizations - article 24.1.3.